RePRGM/Nimperiments/Nimless/README.md

 - Use command line switch (or add to configuration file) `-d:MalDebug` to enable printing to the console.
 - Use command line switch (or add to configuration file) `-d:mingw` to cross-compile from Linux.
+- Use command line switch (or add to configuration file) `-o="EvilLsassTwin.exe"` to change the executable file name.
 - Uncomment (`--l:"-Wl,-subsystem,windows"`) in the configuration file to prevent a console from opening.
 Not *required* but you should do this if you don't enable printing to console.
 They kind of go hand in hand.

 Compile with `nim c filenameHere.nim`